shehabkh03/SchoolManagementDatabaseSystem/README.md

 # Overview
 The **School Management Database System** is designed to efficiently store and manage school-related data, including students, teachers, courses, and grades.
-It provides a structured database with stored procedures and triggers to automate operations such as enrollment, grade assignment, and student ranking.
+It provides a structured database with stored procedures, triggers, And Queries to automate operations such as enrollment, grade assignment,student ranking, Acquiring Useful insights.

 ## Table of Contents
 - [Functionalities](#functionalities)